 The library and archive of the Bergen-Belsen Memorial are open to visitors who register in advance.
 We request that visitors voluntarily take a Covid test before arriving.

 Information for groups registered for educational events

 We are delighted to welcome you back to the Memorial.
 Please note the following information and advice for your visit:

-- Please observe the usual hygiene and social distancing measures during your entire visit.
+- Please observe the usual hygiene rules and social distancing measures during your entire visit.

-- Participants should bring their own writing tools with them.
+- Participants are requested to bring their own writing implements.

 Basic information about visiting the Memorial, such as directions and opening hours, can be found on the linked pages.
 Updates on the current regulations for curbing the coronavirus pandemic are available on the websites of the state of Lower Saxony and the Celle district.
 [These external websites are only available in german.]